Pesto Chicken Breast Recipe

 This stuffed pesto chicken breast is a wonderful way to add lots of flavor to the chicken breast with minimum effort.
-Use pesto out of the jar or homemade and make this in less than 30 minutes.
+Use pesto out of the jar or homemade, and make this in less than 30 minutes.

 Ingredients and substitutes

-- Coating - We coat the chicken in flour, egg, and breadcrumbs to give it a nice crisp golden coating.
-But, you can skip this coating and pan sear it just as we did in our previous recipe for cheese stuffed chicken breast.
+- Coating – We coat the chicken in flour, egg, and breadcrumbs to give it a nice crisp golden coating.
+But you can skip this coating and pan-sear it just as we did in our previous recipe for cheese-stuffed chicken breast.

-Breaded & stuffed pesto chicken
+Step-by-step: Breaded & stuffed pesto chicken

-Pro tip - The paper towel prevents the chicken from moving making it stable to cut.
+Pro tip – The paper towel prevents the chicken from moving, making it stable to cut.

 Pro tip – It is very important to make sure to remove these toothpicks before serving.
 I used two toothpicks per breast and removed them as soon as they were out of the pan.